 Bathroom?: At Trailhead

-This trail, in the heat of Washington summer, provides significant shade to cool hikers from the heat.
 That being said, the trail remains packed with snow late into spring.
 With the number of frequent hikers on this trail, the snow on the trail quickly becomes packed down in winter creating icy conditions.
 Hikers are encouraged to hike with traction devices during winter on this steep and sometimes narrow trail.
-The scramble at the end also becomes packed with ice as the snow constantly freezes and thaws on the rock.

-Mount Si Trail Description:
+Hiking the Mount Si Trail

 Mount Si is a collection of 3.5 miles of long switchbacks and an optional scramble near the top of the hike.
 The rating of this trail is difficult but manageable as the grade of the hike is relatively consistent throughout the trail.
 This means that the 3150 feet of gain is evenly dispersed throughout the 8.0 miles rather than having long stretches of flat ground making the incline parts steeper.